Kuuuube/food/page_src/recipes/bread/fruit_bread/index.md

 12. Cover the loaf in aluminum foil and bake for 25 minutes.

 13. Remove the aluminum foil and bake for another 10 minutes.

+## Notes

+- Feel free to use different combinations of fruit in this if you prefer.
+Try to keep the total quantity roughly the same.

+- This bread is really good with some nice jam.
+I quite enjoy apricot jam on it.